Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Introduction

-\item We improve the noise contrastive prior to be suitable for VAE framework (\textbf{Section~\ref{incpvae}}).
-To the best of our knowledge, this is the first work applying noise contrastive prior to unsupervised generative model to obtain reliable uncertainty estimation.
+\item We propose an improved noise contrastive prior to fit the VAE framework (\textbf{Sec~\ref{incpvae}}).
+To the best of our knowledge, this is the first work to use the noise contrastive prior to obtain reliable uncertainty estimates in unsupervised generative models.